 The Mars Area Cyber Academy program provides services to Mars Area students in Grades K-12.
-Students currently enrolled in Mars Area School District as well as students who are residents of the District and are attending other schools are eligible to apply.
+Students currently enrolled in Mars Area School District are eligible to apply.
 If your child has an Individualized Education Plan (IEP), a team meeting must be held prior to enrollment.

 Is there a cost to attend The Mars Cyber Academy?

 No. There is no cost for Mars Area School District students to attend.